SonicTHI/SaveOurShip2Experimental/README.md

 An updated version of the Creation kit is also [available](https://drive.google.com/file/d/1i12ryPcQETc68eMPxp19QcDQloz7Pm3x/view?usp=sharing).
 Only use it with SOS2 EXPERIMENTAL.

 Also check [the official SOS2 sheet](https://docs.google.com/spreadsheets/d/10_vYUf1fI5b1u_rjUBuIMx5pw7ZW_JIaF2aEuG6h57Y/edit#gid=589168296) for general SOS2 info, FAQs and mod compatibility.
-Note that some mods that do work with the STEAM build might not or vice versa.
+Note that some mods that do work with the STEAM build might not with SOS2 EXPERIMENTAL - particularly mods that alter, extend or otherwise interact with SOS2.